pvlang/reference/types.md

 ## Variant type

 Basically, an enumeration type consisting of types rather than enumeration constants.
-Mapped to a struct containing a variant and a union for possible data.
+Mapped to a struct containing an enum for the tag and a union for possible data.

 - (T1 | T2 | ... | TN)

-## Function type

-It has two components: inputs and output.
-Inputs are a tuple containing the expected arguments.
-The output is the type of the return value of the function.

-- (T1, T2, ..., TN) -> TO
-- (T <| _constant-expression_) -> TO

 ## User-defined types